 The Epicenter of Marine Biodiversity

-The Coral Triangle region is the global epicenter for marine biodiversity, yet the origins of this biodiversity remain an evolutionary and biogeographical mystery.
-This is largely due to our inability to understand mechanisms of allopatric speciation in the marine environment.
-It is also because of the lack of coordinated research efforts focused on this question across the different countries and cultures of the Coral Triangle.
+The Coral Triangle region is the global epicenter for marine biodiversity.
+The Philippines is the heart of this epicenter having the greatest marine biodiversity of any nation.
+The origins of this biodiversity remain an evolutionary and biogeographical mystery, and is the focus of multidisciplinary research.
+This mystery persists because we do not yet understand all the mechanisms of allopatric speciation in the marine environment.
+Another reason for the slow unraveling of this mystery is because of the lack of coordinated research efforts focused on this question across the different countries and cultures of the Coral Triangle.

 The purpose of the PIRE Projects are to form new partnerships that can transform this epicenter of marine biodiversity into an epicenter of marine research and education.
 The research will focus on questions fundamental to understanding speciation in marine environments, addressing the major biogeographic hypotheses for the origins of high biodiversity, and examining spatial and temporal changes in the biodiversity of this region over the last century.